SollyBunny/discord-bot/README.md

 `async this.errorreply(msg: String) => undefined`: A shorthand for an error message embedreply
 `async this.webhookreply(user: dc.GuildMember, msg: String) => undefined`: Send a message as a different user (sends a message in DMs)

 Here is an explanation of the most complicated given function, and as such I'm going to break it down a bit more.
-Here is the semi formal syntax for referance
+Here is the semi-formal syntax for reference
 ```js
 async this.embedreply(Object<{
 	msg: String